anupam92402/NavigatorObserver/README.md

 - `lib/presentation/views/home_screen.dart`: Example screen using RouteAware, named routes, and an internal `_log` method for class-level logging.

 ## Setup
 Ensure Flutter is installed and dependencies are ready.
-This project uses only Flutter SDK 3.35.1.
+This project uses Flutter SDK 3.35.1.

 ```sh
 flutter pub get